Skip to main content

 4 Tips to become a masterful prompt engineer!

-The Boolean Generator is a powerful tool on Pulsar to expeditiously craft Boolean suited towards the topic of your choosing.
-However, it can take some practice to get exactly what you're looking for out of the tool.
+The Boolean Generator is a powerful generator on Pulsar to expeditiously craft Boolean suited towards the topic of your choosing.
+However, it can take some practice to get exactly what you're looking for out of the generator.
 This is due to the non-deterministic nature of the LLM used to power our Boolean Generator.
 Have no fear; in this guide we'll give you 4 tips to make your experience with the Boolean Generator as smooth as possible!

 1a.
-Give the tool examples.
+Give the generator examples.

 Sometimes repeating yourself isn't such a bad thing.
 When running a prompt, consider using language that repeats the point of your query in different ways.
 For example, if I was looking for ice cream flavors.
 I might start by looking just for "ice cream flavors"